Whydah Gally: Recovery

 Barry Clifford found the Whydah Gally's wreck in 1984, relying heavily on Southack's 1717 map of the wreck site—a modern-day, true-to-life "pirate treasure map" leading to what was at that time a discovery of unprecedented proportions.
 That Whydah Gally had eluded discovery for over 260 years became even more surprising when the wreck was found under just 14 ft of water and 5 ft of sand.

 The ship's location has been the site of extensive underwater archaeology, and more than 200,000 individual pieces have since been retrieved.
 One major find in the fall of 1985 was the ship's bell, inscribed with the words "THE WHYDAH GALLY 1716".
 With that, Whydah Gally became the first ever pirate shipwreck with its identity having been established and authenticated beyond doubt.

 Work on the site by Clifford's dive team continues on an annual basis out of Provincetown, Massachusetts.
 Clifford opened The Whydah Sea-Lab & Learning Center in Provincetown after discovering the wreck and the center operated on MacMillan Pier until its move in 2016.
-Selected artifacts from the wreck are now displayed at The Whydah Pirate Museum in West Yarmouth, Massachusetts.
+Selected artifacts from the wreck are now displayed at The Whydah Pirate Museum in West Yarmouth, Massachusetts and at Real Pirates in Salem, Massachusetts.